-The end of year is approaching (phew!).
-You may already know which class/ school you will be teaching in.
 Nadine Finlay has some handy hints on how to make transition as easy and stress-free as possible for pupils and teachers.

 This has always been an area of interest to me as I am concerned about the mental wellbeing of the children.
 They are moving from one teacher, classroom and routine that they know intricately, to a whole new one overnight.
 In worst case situations children have no handover, they are merely introduced to their new teacher in a whole school assembly, with a quick wave.
-I cannot bare this.
+I cannot bear this.
 How does that classify as a transition?

 It has become a mission of mine to ensure that the children I work with have the opportunity to develop strong links with their next teacher.